Sydenham Hiking Guides

 All of the proceeds from the sale of this book will be donated to the BTC for further land acquisition along the Niagara Escarpment.

-Available for purchase through the Bruce Trail Conservancy Website and local book stores in the Owen Sound area.
+Available for purchase at local book stores in the Owen Sound area.

 Ross Mclean's Top Ten in Sydenham